mayanku1111/mayanku1111/README.md

 # Hi , I'm Mayank

-## I am interested in deep learning specifically in areas like nlp,llms and diffusion models.
+## I am interested in ML systems , hardware-aligned optimizations for LLMs and Deep Reinforcement learning

-## I want to understand the mechanisms giving rise to intelligence and making learning algorithms unpredictable so that they perform well in a real world of randomness and unpredictable nature.
+## I want to understand the mechanism giving rise to intelligence beings.

-### Skills and Experience

-### Pytorch, llms, computer vision, Gans, Diffusion models, Vision language models(VLMs), Nerfs and 3d gaussian splatting, MLops, RLHF